 - Polls and quizzes

-- E-commerce (from setting up single ordering with PayPal buttons, to full e-commerce with online shopping carts, invoicing, recurring billing, coupon codes, etc …)
+- E-commerce (from managing single-item ordering with PayPal buttons, to complete e-commerce stores with shopping carts, invoicing, recurring payments, discount codes, etc …)

 - Sales funnels

 - Mobile conversion

 - Image galleries (with rotating images, lightboxes, etc.)

 - Customer feedback forms

 - Language translation (e.g. you can instantly change your site’s content from English to French)